 - In all cases a team leader or other appropriate manager will contact the customer to try to agree an informal solution to the issue.
 This will involve setting out clearly the behaviour that we found to be unacceptable, how we expect the customer to change their behaviour in the future and the actions we will take if they do not. - We will try to find out whether the root cause or issue was to do with an NPH service something that has not been done, or that has been done badly.
-If this is the case the issue will be referred to the relevant service area to deal with as a matter of urgency. - The expectation that the customer's unacceptable behaviour must stop does not change in this scenario. - We will tell the customer that if they would find it helpful, they can ask us to contact them via a third party, such as a family member or friend.
+If this is the case the issue will be referred to the relevant service area to deal with as a matter of urgency. - We will also try to find out whether the customer has other issues that are contributing to their behaviour such as poor mental health, learning difficulties or drug or alcohol dependency.
+We will offer to refer them to an appropriate agency if they agree.

+- The expectation that the customer's unacceptable behaviour must stop does not change in either of these scenarios. - We will tell the customer that if they would find it helpful, they can ask us to contact them via a third party, such as a family member or friend.
 If that person behaves in a way that we deem to be unacceptable according to this policy, we will stop that arrangement and deal directly with the customer.
-If the option of a third party is not available, we could offer formal mediation if we believe it will help to resolve matters and the relationship will be unlikely to be improved without it. - The desired outcome of this informal stage is to resolve whatever the core issue is, and to prevent any further incidents of unacceptable behaviour. - The outcome of any telephone conversation will be set out in writing in a letter to the customer.

-• In the case of actual violence or threats of violence we will refer the matter to the police, and we may need to make immediate adjustments to in-person contact to protect our staff and contractors.
+If the option of a third party is not available, we could offer formal mediation if we believe it will help to resolve matters and the relationship will be unlikely to be improved without it. - The desired outcome of this informal stage is to resolve whatever the core issue is, and to prevent any further incidents of unacceptable behaviour. - The outcome of any telephone conversation will be set out in writing in a letter to the customer. - In the case of actual violence or threats of violence we will refer the matter to the police, and we may need to make immediate adjustments to in-person contact to protect our staff and contractors.
 In such cases it could result in entry to the Potentially Violent Person Register (PVP), which is managed through the PVP Framework.